tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

    function, hence the difference in the appearance of the distribution.

 The syntax used may look a little bit strange at first.
-However, before going into more details about what it all means let's create the scatter plot to get a better feeling of how to work with ggplot2.
+However, before going into more details about what it all means let's create the scatter plot (:numref:`ggplot-iris-sepal-length-vs-width-scatterplot`) to get a better feeling of how to work with ggplot2.